LockTech/cerberus/README.md

 Permissions are made possible thanks to [Ory Keto](https://www.ory.sh/keto/docs/next/).

 > Ory Keto is the first and only open source implementation of "Zanzibar: Google's Consistent, Global Authorization System"...

+> Cerberus takes steps to limit the performance impact of deeply nested relations.
+If you plan to extend much of Cerberus' permissions functionality, ensure you read through Keto's [performance](https://www.ory.sh/keto/docs/next/performance/) considerations.
+>
+> Cerberus' permission and [roles](#roles) system will always have a depth of 1, [the relation between a permission->role->identity](#relation-tuples-mocked).
+Assigning permissions directly in your application will, in-fact, improve performance by limiting it to permission->identity.

 Cerberus is responsible for [`writing`](https://www.ory.sh/keto/docs/next/reference/rest-api#write) [relation-tuples](https://www.ory.sh/keto/docs/next/concepts/relation-tuples)
 to Keto, based on end-user interaction with the web-side of Cerberus' RedwoodJS application, facilitated by its API-side; and using information supplied by application-developers.